anaarkei/zen-floating-toolbar/README.md

 # zen-floating-toolbar
 Detaches toolbar from edge of browser window so that it appears to float.

+## Options
+- Enable compact toolbar, similar to Smaller Compact Mode by n7itro; and
+- Increase space around edge of browser window and toolbar / tabbar.

+## Requires
-Requires compact mode to be enabled and top toolbar to be hidden.
+- Compact mode to be enabled; and
+- Top toolbar to be hidden.